TV-Rename/tvrename/technical.md

 In either case the 2.1 directory contains the same set of files.

-**If you wish to make a backup your TVRename setup a copy of this directory is all you need!**
+**If you wish to make a backup of your TVRename setup a copy of this directory is all you need!**

 It contains: -